 Pressure Limit 4 bar (58 psi)

 Equipment 4 buffer pumps, 4 product pumps, 20 pinch valves, and 20 buffer inlet valves

 PurSync Automation Control Package

-Synchronous operation of four sequential purification stages per skid, and up to four skids in series.
+Synchronous operation of four sequential purification stages per system, and up to four systems in series.

-- Control schemes for low pH viral inactivation, single pass concentration and diafiltration, viral and other filtration, and chromatography.
+- Control schemes for low pH viral inactivation, TFF for single pass concentration and diafiltration, viral and other filtration, and chromatography.